microsoft/fluentui/rfcs/convergence/react-focus-management.md

 #### useKeyboardNavigationGroup

-A hook that returns a `ref` to be assigned to the container of a group of focusable elements that should support keyboard navigation
+A hook that returns a set of data-* attributes to be spread to the container of a group of focusable elements that should support keyboard navigation

 The below table lists the configuration options that the hook should support: